apache/couchdb-documentation/src/cluster/sharding.rst

 Reshard?
 No, Preshard!
 ======================

 Reshard?
 Nope.
 It can not be done.
-So do not create databases with to few shards.
+So do not create databases with too few shards.

-If you can not scale out more because you set the number of shards to low, then you need to create a new cluster and migrate over.
+If you can not scale out more because you set the number of shards too low, then you need to create a new cluster and migrate over.

 #.
 Build a cluster with enough nodes to handle one copy of your data.